mandelsc/py-datascience/README.md

 	return "world";
 ```

 You can test these changes locally by running `python tests.py`.
 If everything went to plan, you should get 3 passed tests.
-Now push you changes to GitHub:
+Now push the changes to GitHub:

 ```bash
 git add --all